 After finding his niche with soap, Haldrup has since grown the brand to include hair and shaving products, toothpaste, and scents.

 Dr. Squatch natural and organic soaps provide a solution for replenishing the skin’s natural moisture, rather than strip it out.

 These handmade soaps utilize glycerin, instead of harsh sodium laureth sulfate and parabens, which can dry out and irritate the skin.
 Coconut and olive oils provide an extra degree of moisture, so you’re not feeling that tight sensation after washing.
 The cold process the company uses eliminates the need to include superfluous additives like preservatives.

-Even traditional-seeming options like Alpine Sage become specific and more like a cologne or body spray, with natural notes of cypress and lavender adding an extra dimension to traditional wood-based combinations.
+Even traditional-seeming options like Cedar Citrus become specific and more like a cologne or body spray, with natural notes of cedar and citrus adding an extra dimension to traditional wood-based combinations.